tinybudgie/workspace/README.md

 - [ ] Localization
 - [ ] GraphQL format error
 - [ ] Disable any rule in eslint
+- [ ] Nats clusters with Ansible
+- [ ] Nats debug option to log info

 ## Installing